syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/global-local.md

 ## Right to left (RTL)

 RTL provides an option to switch the text direction and layout of the Gantt component from right to left.
-It improves the user experiences and accessibility for users who use right-to-left languages (Arabic, Farsi, Urdu, etc.).
+It improves the user experiences and accessibility for users who use right-to-left languages (Arabic, Urdu, etc.).
 To enable RTL Gantt, set the [`EnableRtl`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.Gantt.Gantt~EnableRtl.html) to true.

 {% if page.publishingplatform == "aspnet-core" %}